 ← Back to Main Steam Deck Guide

 *NOTE: Official Dual-Boot with SteamOS is not yet available.
 Please read the section Dual-Boot with SteamOS is not yet available here.
-While it’s certainly possible, I prefer to wait for the official solution from Valve.
-Until then, the following will describe how you can install Windows to your Steam Deck on a microSD card.
+In addition, drivers for WiFi, Bluetooth and Audio drivers for the Steam Deck OLED are NOT YET AVAILABLE. the following will describe how you can install Windows to your Steam Deck on a microSD card.

 Is running Windows on the Steam Deck for everyone?
 No, of course not.
 I love the SteamOS as it is and the Desktop Mode is a great feature.
 However, the Steam Deck is a PC and as such some are going to want to use it as a full blown Windows PC – even just to take it for a test drive.
 I have certain reasons why I want to use it as a PC, as you may as well.
 SteamOS works well, has a great compatibility layer (Proton) and can run many Windows PC games just fine.
 But, there are also many that it can’t and require Windows.
 You may also just want to pop in a microSD, boot into Windows and do some other non-gaming related tasks.
 I get it, that’s why the instructions below have been added to this guide.